LuciaSoria5/LuciaSoria5/README.md

 <p align="center">
 👩🏼‍💻 University Technician in Computer Science, advanced student of Bachelor's Degree in Systems, and also programming teacher 🍎
 <br>
-Lover of software development and problem-solving.
-I enjoy working in teams, meeting people, and developing new skills.</p>
+✨ Lover of software development and problem-solving.
+I enjoy working in teams, meeting people, and developing new skills 🤓</p>

 ---

-### 🛠️ Technologies and tools
+### 💻 Technologies and tools

 <p align="left">
   <!-- Lenguajes -->